cookies-xor-cream/cookies-xor-cream.github.io/src/markdown-pages/poems/DanishBiscuits.md

 ---
 section: Myself
-displayTitle: Laura
+displayTitle: "Laura And Danish Butter Biscuits Couldn't Animate Fire From A Corpse: آتش، کالی"
-uriTitle: Laura
+uriTitle: danish-butter-biscuits
 ---

-Laura And Danish Biscuits Couldn't Animate Fire From A Corpse: آتش، کالی

 I pick up every sound I hear,
 It distorts and never stays the same,